 However, here’s where the benefit of social media becomes crystal clear: You can run a social media marketing campaign on a strict budget.
 Due to their free-to-use nature, social media apps can be readily transformed from a company customer representative platform to an outbound marketing strategy.
 Here are a handful of ways your company can create and run its own social media marketing program on a tight budget.

 1. Learn before you implement

 Don’t jump straight into the deep end.
-Even if you think you know how social media apps work, take the time to learn about how it can be used for marketing purposes, from identifying key performance indicators to setting available costs for on-app marketing campaigns.
+Even if you think you know how social media apps work, take the time to learn about how they can be used for marketing purposes, from identifying key performance indicators to set available costs for on-app marketing campaigns.
 You’ll find places to avoid and areas to best invest your money this way.